-The Board of Directors of the Company held four meetings during the fiscal year ended January 1, 2012 and acted by unanimous written consent on four occasions.
-During the fiscal year ended January 1, 2012, each incumbent director of the Company attended at least 75% of the aggregate of (i) the total number of meetings of the Board of Directors, and (ii) the total number of meetings of the committees on which such director served (in each case, during the periods that such director served, which, in the case of Mr. DeMarco, was from and after October 25, 2011).
+The Board of Directors of the Company held four meetings during the fiscal year ended December 30, 2012 and acted by unanimous written consent on one occasion.
+During the fiscal year ended December 30, 2012, each incumbent director of the Company attended at least 75% of the aggregate of (i) the total number of meetings of the Board of Directors, and (ii) the total number of meetings of the committees on which such director served.
 It is the policy of the Board of Directors that directors who are nominees for election to the Board of Directors at the Company's annual meeting of stockholders should attend such annual meeting, except in the case of extenuating or exceptional circumstances.
-Steven G. Miller and G. Michael Brown attended the Company's 2011 annual meeting of stockholders.
+Steven G. Miller attended the Company's 2012 annual meeting of stockholders.

-Each director holds office until such director's successor is duly elected and qualified.
-It is the policy of the Board of Directors that a majority of the Board of Directors shall be "independent" as that term is defined in Marketplace Rule 4200(a)(15) of the Nasdaq Stock Market's listing standards.
-The Board of Directors has determined that Sandra N. Bane, G. Michael Brown, Dominic P. DeMarco, Jennifer H. Dunbar and David R. Jessick, each of whom is a current member of the Board of Directors, are independent.
+Each director holds office until such director's resignation or until a successor is duly elected and qualified.
+It is the policy of the Board of Directors that a majority of the Board of Directors shall be "independent" as that term is defined in Nasdaq Listing Rule 5605(a)(2)of the Nasdaq Stock Market's listing standards.
+The Board of Directors has determined that Sandra N. Bane, G. Michael Brown, Dominic P. DeMarco, Jennifer H. Dunbar,

+Van B. Honeycutt and David R. Jessick, each of whom is a current member of the Board of Directors, are independent.